Search For 'Gay Genes' Comes Up Short In Large New Study

 The research is the latest effort in a decades-long quest to understand the inherited component of sexuality.
 Studies find that close siblings are more likely to share their sexual orientation, which suggests a genetic link.
 Previous quests for genes linked to sexuality have been unconvincing.

-The latest research, published in Science , involves nearly half a million middle-aged people from Britain who volunteered to donate blood samples and answer questionnaires for a project called the UK Biobank.
+The latest research, published in Science, involves nearly half a million middle-aged people from Britain who volunteered to donate blood samples and answer questionnaires for a project called the UK Biobank.
 Scientists paired that with information from tens of thousands of people of European ancestry who volunteered to answer sex-related questions for the U.S. genetic testing company 23andMe.

 The study didn't focus on a person's sexual identity or desires.
 Instead, "what we really focus on is behavior," says co-author Benjamin Neale, a geneticist and data scientist at the Broad Institute.